servalproject/serval-dna/doc/Servald-Configuration.md

 slightly different behaviour and timing characteristics when a dummynet is in use.

-If a dummy interface's PATH is not absolute (ie, does not start with `/`) then the PATH is relative to the `server.dummy_interface_dir` config option if set, otherwise relative to the instance directory.
+If a dummy interface's `file` PATH is not absolute (ie, does not start with `/`) then it is interpreted relative to the instance directory.

 The following config options adorn a dummy interface with properties that real interfaces normally obtain directly from the operating system: